Ruth A. Myers

 She also reminded policy-makers of the American Indian origins of the University of Minnesota Morris (UM-Morris) campus.
 With this history in mind, she advocated for native students to be able to attend UM-Morris without paying tuition.

-In the early 1990s Myers joined the staff of the University of Minnesota Duluth (UM-D) Medical School.
-She had been at UM-D since 1973, as part of the Education Department.
-While there she started sixteen of seventeen UM-D programs for American Indian students.
+In the early 1990s Myers joined the staff of the University of Minnesota Duluth (UMD) Medical School.
+She had been at UMD since 1973, as part of the Education Department.
+While there she started sixteen of seventeen UMD programs for American Indian students.

-As Co-director of the Center of American Indian and Minority Health at the UM-D School of Medicine, she recruited students and gave them academic coaching.
+As Co-director of the Center of American Indian and Minority Health at the UMD School of Medicine, she recruited students and gave them academic coaching.
 She also helped them with life's details.
-For example, she regularly bought food for the UM-D medical students who might not have time to shop or be able to afford it.
+For example, she regularly bought food for the UMD medical students who might not have time to shop or be able to afford it.

-When Myers retired from UM-D in 1994, the university honored her by establishing the Ruth A. Myers Endowed Chair of American Indian Studies.
+When Myers retired from UMD in 1994, the university honored her by establishing the Ruth A. Myers Endowed Chair of American Indian Studies.

 Her interest in education showed in other ways as well.
 In 1986 Myers chaired the Fond du Lac Tribal and Community College (FLTCC) task force.
 The task force helped establish the permanent campus of Fond du Lac Community College in Cloquet.
 The FLTCC library is named the Ruth A. Myers Library in her honor.
 The Library contains a wealth of American Indian materials including the Anishinaabe and Minnesota regional collections.
 It also holds a juvenile/young adult collection of American Indian materials.

 During her lifetime Myers represented the interests of American Indians in many ways.
 She was on as many as seventy boards and commissions.
 She was named the Elder of the Year by the Minnesota Indian Education Association.
-Other awards included the Marvelous Minnesota Woman Award, the Marge Wilkins Award, the UM-D Chancellor's Distinguished Civil Service Award, and University of Minnesota President Hasselmo's Diversity Award.
+Other awards included the Marvelous Minnesota Woman Award, the Marge Wilkins Award, the UMD Chancellor's Distinguished Civil Service Award, an Honorary Doctorate in Humane Letters from UMD, and University of Minnesota President Hasselmo's Diversity Award.

 Ruth A. Myers died in 2001 at the age of 75.